-One of the global market leaders in the manufacture and distribution of low voltage electrical installations and data networks.
+Global manufacturer and distributer of low voltage electrical installations and data networks

 Legrand was founded in Limoges, France in 1926 and first traded on the Paris stock exchange in 1970.
 In January 2001 Schneider made a successful tender offer for Legrand.
 However the EU antitrust authority ruled the merger anti-competitive and in December 2002 Schneider divested the company to a consortium of investors in a €5.1 billion transaction.
 Montagu invested €115 million for a 6.5% interest in the consortium led by Wendel and KKR.